A Classification Theorem for Steady Euler Flows: Introduction and Main Results

 \subsubsection{Some observations about $\{f,g\}=0$}

-It is well known, using a straightening lemma, that if $f,g\in C^1$ and $\{f,g\}=0$ in a neighborhood of some $x_*\in\mathbb{R}^2$, while $\nabla f(x_*)\not=0,$ then we can write for some $F\in C^1$ in a sufficiently small neighborhood of $x_*.$ This is a simple application of the inverse function theorem.
+It is well known, using a straightening lemma, that if $f,g\in C^1$ and $\{f,g\}=0$ in a neighborhood of some $x_*\in\mathbb{R}^2$, while $\nabla f(x_*)\not=0,$ then we can write $g=F(f)$ for some $F\in C^1$ in a sufficiently small neighborhood of $x_*.$ This is a simple application of the inverse function theorem.
 It is also clear that this need not be the case globally.
-There are two important examples one should keep in mind in this regard, both of which we give on $\mathbb{T}^2$ (though the examples can be easily modified to work on the unit disk, for example). \\ \emph{Example 1: Non-Analytic $g$.} Take $f(x,y)=\sin(x)\sin(y).$ In this case, each regular level set of $f$ has two connected components consisting of simple closed curves.
-We may take $g$ to simply be a bump function that is constant along the level sets of $f$ restricted to the first quadrant and also compactly supported inside the first quadrant.
+There are two important examples one should keep in mind in this regard, both of which we give in $\mathbb{T}^2$ (although the examples can be easily modified to work on the unit disk, for example).

+\emph{Example 1: Non-Analytic $g$.} Take $f(x,y)=\sin(x)\sin(y).$ In this case, each \emph{regular} level set of $f$ has two connected components consisting of simple closed curves.
+We may take $g$ to be a bump function that is constant along the level sets of $f$ restricted to the first quadrant and also compactly supported inside the first quadrant.
 In this case, $g$ cannot be expressed as a function of $f$ globally on $\mathbb{T}^2$ (since $f$ takes the same values in the first and third quadrants, but $g$ takes different values there).
-We give two illustrative figures as follows.
+We give two illustrative figures as in Figure \ref{fig:1}.

-\emph{Example 2: A wall of critical points.} Take $f=\sin^2(x)\sin^2(y)$ and $g=\sin(x)\sin(y).$ Then, $g$ cannot be written as $F(f).$ In this case, $f$ and $g$ are both analytic; however, the set of critical points of $f$ partitions the domain into multiple cells surrounded by walls of critical points.
-We give two illustrative figures below.
-The red lines in the figure below are the set of critical points of $f$.
+\emph{Example 2: A wall of critical points.} Take $f=\sin^2(x)\sin^2(y)$ and $g=\sin(x)\sin(y),$ then $g$ cannot be written as $F(f).$ In this case, $f$ and $g$ are both analytic; however, the set of critical points of $f$ partitions the domain into multiple cells surrounded by walls of critical points.
+We give two illustrative figures in Figure \ref{fig:2}, where the red lines are the set of critical points of $f$.

 It turns out that these examples encapsulate the only two obstructions to a global functional relation between $f$ and $g.$ We now state a simple consequence of our key proposition in this regard.